fiberseq/FiberHMM/README.md

    - **Optional Parameters:**
      - `-l` Minimum footprints allowed per read (default: 0).
      - `-r` Enable circular mode (default: off).
+     - `-b` Column number (0-based) in BED files with reference methylation starts (e.g., 12 for m6A output from fibertools, 28 by default for full output).
      - `-s` Chunk size (default: 50000).
      - `-e` How many bases to mask on both ends of the read as 0% methylation probability (default is 10).
 Required due to the fact that fibertools needs a window to call methylations.
+     - `-m` Minimum fraction of methylations required in a read (default: 0).
      - Multiprocess-specific:
        - `-c` Core count for parallel processing (default: all available CPU cores, typically I recommend 4-8 for stability).
        - `-x` Timeout in seconds before restarting the pool (default: core count * 100).